strake/kind-generics.hs/kind-generics/README.md

 ```

 The application operator `(:@@:)` only allows us to apply a list of types of kind `k` to types constructors of the same kind.
 The shared variable in the head of the type class enforces this invariant also in our generic descriptions.

+### Helper classes: `GenericS`, `GenericF`, `GenericN`

+If you want to turn a value into its generic representation, the `fromK` method of the `GenericK` class should be enough.
+Alas, that is a hard nut to crack for GHC's inference engine.
+Imagine you call `fromK (Left True)`: should it break the type `Either Bool a` into `Either :@@: (Bool :&&: a :&&: LoT0)`, or maybe into `Either Bool :@@: (a :&&: LoT0)`?
+In principle, it is possible that even *both* instances exist, although it does not make sense in the context of this library.

+It turns out that the interface provided by `GenericK` is very helpful for those writing conversion from and to generic representations, but not so much for those using `fromK` and `toK`.
+For that reason, `kind-generics` provides three different extensions to `GenericK` depending on how much of the type you know:

+* When the type is completely known and you have an instance for `Split` (which describes how to separate a type into its head and its type arguments), you should use `GenericS`.
+This is the most common scenario: for example, `fromS (Left True)` works as you may expect, using the `GenericK` instance for `Either`.
+This option also provides the closest experience to `GHC.Generics`.
+* When you know the `f` in the `f :@@: x`, it is possible to use `GenericF`.
+In that case, you have to provide the head of the type using a type application.
+For example, `fromF @Either (Just True)`.
+* A third option is to indicate *how many* arguments should go in the list of types `x` to generate `f :@@: x`.
+In the previous case, you might have also used `fromN @(S (S Z)) (Just True)`.
+Note that the length of the list of types is expressed as a unary number.

 ## Describing fields: the functor `F`